 Hemlock shrugged uncertainly.
 “I don’t know much.
 I am having a hard time seeing him as a murderer.”

-“Consider him a primary suspect, then,” Rahab explained with a faint note of impatience.
+“Consider him a primary suspect, then,” the wizard explained with a faint note of impatience.

 Hemlock regarded the wizard carefully, then continued: “The family owns an estate to the southwest called ‘The Misgivings.’
 The place is supposedly haunted by some sort of bat-winged monster, some devil.
-The family lived at The Misgivings decades ago, but when some members died, the family left.
-From what I understand Aldern was just a child then, but he recently returned from Magnimar to take up residence and rehabilitate the property.”
+The family lived at The Misgivings decades ago, but left after some members died.
+From what I understand Aldern was just a child, but he recently returned from Magnimar to take up residence and rehabilitate the property.”